njbbaer/progrockdiffusion/SETTINGS.md

 # What do all the settings do?
 This document hopes to explain what the various settings are.
 Some of them we're still figuring out. :)
+Note that a few of the settings can be randomly chosen -- see the section below for details.

 | *Setting name* | *Default in settings.json* | *Explanation*
 | -------------------------|------------------------|:---